Zagreb, Croatia

 The Living Lab: Sesvete

-The Living Lab is within the Sesvete district in the East of Zagreb at the foothills of the Medvednica mountain.
+The Living Lab was located within the Sesvete district in the East of Zagreb at the foothills of the Medvednica mountain.
 With its 70,000 inhabitants, Sesvete has the youngest population in Croatia, and a strong community and entrepreneurial spirit.
 Located on various key European traffic routes, Sesvete has an industrial past and present, with a particularly active car and construction industry.
 Distinctive, tall silo buildings form part of Sesvete’s skyline and industrial heritage.
-In particular, the site of the former meat-processing factory, Sljeme, is the core of the Living Lab, with green plans in place for the silo buildings themselves and the surrounding areas.
+In particular, the site of the former meat-processing factory, Sljeme, was the core of the Living Lab, with NBS implemented in and around the silo buildings themselves.

 Factsheets

-The following factsheets provide more insights into the various nature-based solutions interventions being implemented in Zagreb:
+The following factsheets provide more insights into the various nature-based solutions interventions implemented in Zagreb:

-- NBS 3: Therapeutic Garden Sesvete & overview
+- NBS 3: Therapeutic Garden Sesvete - Overview & Factsheet

-- NBS 4 & 5: Aquaponics as soil-less agriculture on polluted sites & Green roofs and walls & overview
+- NBS 4 & 5: Aquaponics as soil-less agriculture on polluted sites & Green roofs and walls - Overview & Factsheet

 The photo album of the Living Lab: